-Tokyo, Japan was certainly not on proverbial bucket list.
+Tokyo was certainly not on the proverbial bucket list.
 It has only been recently that it came on the radar.
-I think it was mostly due to the WTM event that we attended at the end of last year.
+I think it was mostly due to the travel event that we attended recently.
 Seeing the presentations from the different countries in Asia spurred our interest.

 Tokyo, Japan: A little history

 Tokyo is overwhelmingly beautiful:

 The city is well designed, well maintained and well presented.
 There are so many prefectures in the greater Tokyo area, all with their own distinct personality.
 It would have been impossible to see all of them over the 9 nights we were there.

 Find Hotels in Tokyo at the best prices.

 Tokyo, Japan – a sense of order and calmness:

 Let me just get that out-of-the-way 🙂 .
 Tokyo reminds me of New York , but without the chaos.
 The city has a population of 13.5 million people versus the 8.5 million in the greater New York area.

 In NYC however, people are always rushing about, generally stressed and mostly unfriendly.
 Granted l haven’t been to New York in over 15 years, but l did visit it a lot when l lived in Boston.
 I doubt if the attitude has changed much.

 In Tokyo, it almost seems like people are moving in slow motion, yet accomplishing the same thing in the same amount of time, but without the attitude.
 No one ever seems to be anxious or mad.
 Everyone lines up for the train, bus etc, no fuss..no muss.
 “Shikata ga nai” is a famous Japanese saying meaning “It can’t be helped“.